podoodoo/web3-learning-journal/README.md

 Naught Coin - Just needed to use `approve()` and `transferFrom()` ERC20 methods.

 Preservation - What I thought was Delegation all over again was riddle with bugs somehow.
 I don't know what happened.
-It worked in the end somehow.
+I still don't know exactly how it worked.

 ```
 contract PreservationSolution {